HikkaV/DS-ML-Courses/docs/getting_and_cleaning_data.rst

   :align: center
   :alt: Structured and unstructured data

-A lot of data analysis time is spent on data cleaning and data preparation, up to 80% of the time.
-And here for the rescue comes term `Tidy Data`.
+Up to 80% of the time devoted to data analysis is spent on data cleaning and data preparation.
+And here for the rescue comes a term `Tidy Data`.
 Idea behind tidy data is taken from relational databases and database normalization from computer science.
 Beside rows and columns in tables, additional point should be considered:

 - The data is a collection of values of a given type
 - Every value belongs to a variable